 RPA bots act on this information automating the service scheduling process, notifying affected customers, and updating financial plans.
 This eliminates the delays that are typically associated with manual labor, shortens response times, reduces employee effort, and improves operational efficiency.

 RPA can improve the efficiency of the delivery phase in the supply chain.

 In these cases, RPA bots track orders and update order transfer details across all relevant systems.
 They can also work in connection with AI-based intelligent routing systems that coordinate the activities of multiple logistics partners such as road transport, cargo ships, and air transport.
 Bots can automatically assign a shipping partner based on the location of the goods.

 RPA bots can also generate notifications for customers in the event of a delay improving customer experience through practice and real-time order updates.
 Essentially, this technology improves error handling.

 RPA is especially useful in the management of cross-border traffic, which may require various additional customs, storage, and inspection processes that need to be coordinated.

 What happens after the sale is becoming more and more important, and RPA can work with several other technologies to improve this aspect of supply chain management.

-For example, when a customer submits a service request using a mobile app, an intelligent virtual assistant or chatbot can interact with the customers and then post the requests to the system.
+For example, when a customer submits a service request using a mobile app, an intelligent virtual assistant or chatbot can interact with the customer and then post the requests to the system.
 Intelligent document processing apps can read data from a variety of service request document formats and then coordinate with RPA robots to collect and process service ticket data.